The three-week course provides world-class training in mineral exploration.

 WEEK 3.
 Yorke Peninsula field trip

 Week 3 will involve travelling to Yorke Peninsula.
 We will visit the field centre at Wallaroo and spend time with Rex Minerals at their Hillside site and adjacent prospects.

-We will return on Friday 14 December for a wrap up session.
+We will return on Friday 13th December for a farewell event before attendees fly home on the 14th December.